Homesh: Eviction

-Drive to rebuild
+Movement to rebuild

 In 2006 during Hanukkah, a few hundred people, including settlers and some former residents, arrived at Homesh and lit a Hanukkah 'shamash' candle.
 A declaration was made that this effort was the first step in rebuilding Homesh.
 On March 26, 2007, a few thousand supporters and former residents marched to Homesh and declared their wish to stay and rebuild.
-While the 'Disengagement Law' forbids Jewish citizens from being in the area, the Israeli army and police said that they allowed the march in order to avoid marchers detouring around roadblocks through Arab areas and to avoid violence such as in the evacuation of Amona.
+While the 'Disengagement Law' forbids Israeli citizens from being in the area, the Israeli army and police said that they allowed the march in order to avoid marchers detouring around roadblocks through Arab areas and to avoid violence such as in the evacuation of Amona.
 The new resettlement was demolished on March 28, 2007, by the Israel Police, border police and military police.
 After being evacuated the marchers said that they would try again.
 Another march of thousands took place on April 24, 2007, the Israeli Independence Day.
 Many are determined to return to their former homes.
 During an ascent in June 2007, the largest remaining structure in Homesh, its water tower, was painted orange, the color of the anti-disengagement movement.
 The color made the hilltop more visible in its surroundings, emboldening those hoping to rebuild the community.

 In late July 2007, another wider effort began in the effort to renew a permanent presence on the site.
 Hundreds of Israelis detoured around roadblocks to reach the site.
 Since then, while the police make attempts to clear the site, new visitors have returned with those who had been removed.